Skip to content

 )

-3) Cleanup and lifecycles (class component with on_cleanup)
+3) Cleanup and lifecycles (@component with signals)

 from js import setInterval, clearInterval